BigDeem/learngit/readme.txt

 Git it a distributed version control system.
-Git is a free solfware.
+Git is a free solfware distributed under thr GPL.